michaelaschmidt-tech-writer/markdown-playground/basic-syntax/code.md

 ## Code blocks

-For code blocks, use three backticks ` ``` ` and indent every line by at least one tab:
+For code blocks, use three backticks ` ``` ` at the beginning and end and indent every line by at least one tab:

 ```html
 <html>